srechner/marathon/README.md

 ## Example:

 The [example directory](https://github.com/srechner/marathon/blob/master/examples/) contains several example programs which show how to use marathon.
 To install, first compile the library via `make` or `make GPU=true`.
 To run the example, do the following.
+(The make option has to match the option when building the library.)

 	cd examples/MixingBounds/
 	make